Donna Brazile says people who want her to 'shut up' can 'go to hell'

 "I found no evidence, none whatsoever" that the Democratic primaries were “rigged” against Sanders, she said.
 Clinton won 16.8 million votes to Sanders 13.2 million in the primaries.

-Brazile writes in her book that she considered replacing as the party’s presidential nominee after Clinton appeared and unsteady and stumbled during last year’s September 11 memorial service in New York City.
+Brazile writes in her book that she considered replacing Clinton as the party’s presidential nominee after Clinton appeared unsteady and stumbled during last year’s September 11 memorial service in New York City.

 She wrote that she considered several possible alternatives and decided then Vice President Joe Biden and Sen. Cory Booker, D-N.J., would be the strongest combination to beat Donald Trump in November.